Outside sounds can really mess up your peace & quiet. White noise machines can be a great option for many people.

 Some models have more options than others, offering special audio sounds like those of nature and rain, electric fans, and other versions of white noise to best suit your taste.

-This types uses an older type of noise-generating technology.
+This type uses an older kind of noise-generating technology.
 They’re simpler to use, too.
 Although less popular now they’re still widely used and a good choice for many people.

 Electromechanical white noise machines use an electric motor to spin a small fan creating a constant soft airflow that moves through the small vents, producing a soft tone.
 Some allow for volume and some sound tone adjustment as well, although they’re not anywhere as near as versatile as electronic models.

 On the other hand, while they don’t have the options that solid-state models do, they’re super easy to use and still preferred by some people because of their sound.

 White noise machines create sound across a wide range of common sound frequencies.
 The end result is that many bothersome sounds are masked (covered up) and are no longer a bother.

 White noise machines produce a fairly wide range of sound frequencies that spreads across the range of many common sounds that bother us.
 As long as the volume of any inside or outside sound is equal to or less than the volume of noise made by the machine it can be effectively blocked and go unnoticed.